brokensandals/export_manager/README.md

 1. Install python3 and pip
 2. `pip install export_manager`
-3. Create a directory to hold all your exports, for example:
+3. Use the tool to set up directories for each dataset:
     ```bash
    mkdir ~/exports
-    ```
-4. Use the tool to set up subdirectories for each data source:
-    ```bash
-   export_manager --base ~/exports new todoist
-   export_manager --base ~/exports new goodreads
+   export_manager init ~/exports/todoist
+   export_manager init ~/exports/goodreads
    # etc. The names can be anything you want, those are just examples.
     ```
     This will create a directory structure like this: